TianyangZhan/OverwatchLeaguePredictor/README.md

 # OverwatchLeagueScorePrediction

-Make predictions on past and future matches based on the data parsed from overwatch league official api (api.overwatchleague.com/).
+Make predictions on past and future matches based on the data parsed from the official overwatch league api (api.overwatchleague.com/).

 Currect Prediction Accuracy (OWL 2019 Stage 2):